EV Charger Installation

 Speedy to Install: Installation of a Level 2 charger only takes a few hours.

 You have several options for brands of Level 2 Chargers offering a variety of speed and feature options.
 See a list of brands at the bottom of this page along with links to webpages that help you understand your choices.
+Northwest Electric and Solar is happy to install and wire in your choice of charger, or you can seek our advice.

 Safety: NWES does it right the first time!
 We have often been hired to replace EV chargers that were not correctly installed.
 We have discovered melted outlets and components.
 When NWES installs a Residential or Commercial Level 2 Charging Station, it will be permitted, installed to code, and inspected.
 Electrical inspection must occur within 14 days of installation and you must be present to allow access to your site’s breaker panel and charger.